ESCOMP/CTSM/doc/source/tech_note/Fluxes/CLM50_Tech_Note_Fluxes.rst

-soil beneath canopy are based on the ground surface temperature from the previous time step :math:`T_{g}^{n}`  and are used as the surface forcing for the solution of the soil temperature equations (section 6.1).
+soil beneath canopy are based on the ground surface temperature from the previous time step :math:`T_{g}^{n}`  and are used as the surface forcing for the solution of the soil temperature equations (section :numref:`Numerical Solution Temperature`).
 This solution yields a new ground surface temperature :math:`T_{g}^{n+1}` .
 The ground sensible and water vapor fluxes are then updated for :math:`T_{g}^{n+1}`  as